casey/just/README.md

 ### Settings

 Settings control interpretation and execution.
-Each setting may be specified at most once, anywhere in the justfile.
+Each setting may be specified at most once, anywhere in the `justfile`.

 For example: